Chinese 'Dune' Poster Removes Black Actress Sharon Duncan-Brewster

 Watch below:

-Unsurprisingly, during his remarks on climate change, the Dune director failed to mention China, which emits more greenhouse gasses than the rest of the world combined.
+Unsurprisingly, during his remarks on climate change, the Dune director failed to mention China, which emits more greenhouse gasses than the rest of the developed world combined.
 Had Villeneuve actually criticised the world’s top polluter, it would have likely resulted in his film being barred from Chinese cinemas, risking millions in profits from the communist nation.

 Follow Kurt Zindulka on Twitter here @KurtZindulka